ZhenghuaNTU/zhenghuantu.github.io/_pages/Opening.md

 * **ASTAR ARAP Scholarships**: Joint training opportunities under the A*STAR Research Attachment Programme (ARAP), enabling students to spend part of their PhD in Singapore. ([click here for more details](https://www.a-star.edu.sg/Scholarships/for-graduate-studies/a-star-research-attachment-programme-(arap))).

+**Basic requirements**:
+  * From top Universities with a good GPA
+  * Relevant research background: top publication is a plus
+  * Good English wiriting and communication skills
+  * English requirements for admission: 6.5 for IELTS, 90 for TOEFL

 ## Visiting Scholars & Students